 When it comes to radiation, one size does not fit all.
-Because they are rapidly growing and developing, too much radiation can be harmful to children, and they cannot receive the same doses of radiation as adults.
+Because they are rapidly growing and developing, children require a gentler touch when it comes to radiation.
+Radiation dosages depend partially on the patient’s size.
+We work hard at UVA to make sure that kids do not receive the same doses of radiation as adults.

 The Image Gently Alliance is a campaign diligently working to improve safety and effectiveness of pediatric medical imaging.
 The Alliance unites healthcare organizations that strive to image children the best they can with as little radiation as possible.